 The Ombudsperson at FLI

-Since December 1, 2017, Dr. Matthias Görlach has been appointed as acting FLI ombudsperson.
+Since May 25, 2018, Dr. Matthias Görlach has been the appointed FLI ombudsperson.
 His mandate is to advise and councel scientists and scholars in matters of good scientific practice and their potential impairment through scientific dishonesty.
 The ombudsperson is in charge of being available as a confidential advisor in cases where there is suspicion of a violation of the principles of good scientific practice.

 As an impartial and qualified mediator, the ombudsperson should advise the scientists on questions of good scientific practice.
 In case of a potential violation of GSP rules or allegations of scientific misconduct, the ombudsperson discusses confidentially the issues with all parties involved. and pass them on to the responsible authorities of the institution, if appropriate.
 The aim is to solve conflicts by mediation whenever possible – yet always in compliance to GSP rules.